jordanknapp00/Playlist-Manager/README.md

 - Querying doesn't work unless every band has at least one album, and every album has at least one song (fix by moving to ```TClientDataSet```, probably)
 - Updating the table in any way (changing favorite status, adding new units, modifying units) will eliminate any queried records
+- Minimal memory management is being done, so there are memory leaks.
+Only a few kilobytes with a small playlist, but that number will grow with the size of your playlist